National pilot: 600+ Local Gastronomic Points — meal bookings, stays & products via partner platform inROMANIA.

 Delta Gastronomy

 The delta's cuisine is a culinary revelation based on freshly caught fish from the same morning.
-Don't miss: fish borscht (with carp, pike, or catfish, seasoned with borscht and hot peppers), carp brine in a cauldron (cooked over a wood fire), storceag (sturgeon soup with horseradish — a rare delight), grilled shad (May–June, shad season), and baked carp plachie.
+Don't miss: fish soup (with carp, pike, or catfish, seasoned with borscht and hot pepper), carp brine in a cauldron (cooked on a wood fire), storceag (sturgeon soup with horseradish — a rare delight), grilled shad (May–June, shad season), and baked carp stew.
 Pike roe on toast, fish salad, and fish patties are accompanied by cold white wine from Sarica Niculitel.
 Many guesthouses cook with fish caught by the host — freshness is guaranteed.

 The Best Time to Visit the Danube Delta

-• May–June — ideal period: birds are nesting, vegetation is lush, yellow water lilies are blooming, shad ascend the Danube.
+• May–June — ideal period: birds nest, vegetation is lush, yellow water lilies bloom, shad ascend the Danube.
 Temperatures: 20–28°C.

-• July–August — high temperatures (30–35°C), ideal for beach time at Sulina.
+• July–August — high temperatures (30–35°C), ideal for beach time in Sulina.
 Mosquitoes are more active.

 • September–October — warm autumn light, excellent fishing, migratory birds in transit, fewer tourists.